 I know friends that put post-it notes around the house with little sayings and reminders.
 Others have pictures of their kids or a handmade item in their car or house so that if they look at it when they’re about to raise their voice, it’s all they need in order to think of how much they love their child and this stops them from yelling.

-DON’T LET ANGER BLIND YOU FROM FOCUSING ON YOUR KID
+DON’T LET ANGER TAKE THE FOCUS AWAY FROM YOUR CHILD

 I always think of the quote above when I’m trying to calm down and take my mind off the situation.
 This reminds me to look at the bigger picture and turn the focus back on my child.